chuckjia/Numerical-Repo/HumidityV3/Readme.md

   ~~~~
   ./output_filename 0
   ~~~~
   The argument `0` here suppresses printout of multi-line progress information.
 It does not affect computation results.
 The command `./output_filename` would work just as fine computation-wise, except that it might produce many lines of progress information.
-This is designed to work with Eclipse-style optimization in compilation of the code.
+This is designed to work with Eclipse-style optimization on compilation of the code.

 ## Change Model Settings